 Shoin-zukuri (Living Room and Study Combined Style) – Japanese Architecture

-As the political power transferred from courtiers to Samurai classes in the middle-age, they value a simple and sturdy architectural style.
+As the political power transferred from courtiers to Samurai classes in the middle ages, they valued a simple and sturdy architectural style.
 It used to be called “Buke-zukuri”, Samurai houses literally.

-The characteristic of Shoin-zukuri is it puts importance in the reception room.
+The characteristic of Shoin-zukuri is it puts importance on the reception room.
 Frequent wars and battles required them to have a large room to discuss matters and battle tactics.

-Also, the development of partition made it possible to attach a different function to each room.
-Making a difference in the level gave a distinctive appearance to recognize who is in the higher rank and who is in the lower.
+Also, the development of partitions made it possible to attach a different function to each room.
+Making a difference in the level gave a distinctive appearance to recognize who is in the higher and lower ranks.

-The buildings were grouped under a single roof, surrounded by narrow moats or stockades in terms of the security reasons.
+The buildings were grouped under a single roof, surrounded by narrow moats or stockades for security reasons.

-Partitions such as Shoji (sheer, translucent paper room dividers) and Fusuma were originated in this period.
-Engawa, Amado (sliding shutters) and the front door also were developed in this style, too.
+Partitions such as Shoji (sheer, translucent paper room dividers) and Fusuma originated in this period.
+Engawa, Amado (sliding shutters), and the front door were developed in this style, too.

 Sukiya-zukuri (The Style developed from the Tea Room) – Japanese Architecture

-Suki means refined and cultivated taste and delight in elegant pursuit, which originally refers to the enjoyment of the exquisitely performed tea ceremony.
+Suki means refined and cultivated taste and delight in elegant pursuit, which initially refers to enjoying the exquisitely performed tea ceremony.

-Derived from the small rooms of Shoin-zukuri, it developed the style which eliminates formality or fixed style.
+Derived from the small rooms of Shoin-zukuri, it developed a style which eliminates formality or fixed style.

 The traditional Sukiya-zukuri layout has rooms that open to a garden through an indirect diagonal or curved path that permits a view of the tea house.